7lc/Python-Data-Structure/README.md

 <p>Some of the testing case is no longer valid.</p>

-<p>However, the implementation of the Data Structure is still very useful.</p>
+<p>However, the implementation of the Data Structure is still very useful and all the code work properly.</p>